-There are two distinct types of PDF documents:
+There are a few distinct types of PDF documents:

-Regular (Native) documents are usually created using Adobe Acrobat or a special printer driver that prints into a PDF file.
-These files contain actual text.
+These documents are usually created using Adobe Acrobat or a special printer driver that prints into a PDF file.
+These files contain actual text and are the easiest to convert with 100% accuracy.

-Scanned documents, on the other hand, are usually created by scanning a hard copy (paper) document into the computer, and therefore contains only an image of the text.
+Scanned documents, on the other hand, are created by scanning a hard copy (paper) document into the computer, and therefore contains only an image of the text.
+Often, this text could have a lot of broken or speckled text, which can make accuracy a little more difficult.

-The OCR module attempts to read the text inside the images so it can be converted to Excel properly.
+The OCR module attempts to scan the text inside the images so it can be converted to Excel properly.

 When you open a scanned document, PDF2XL will usually recognize it and suggest to turn on OCR Mode.
 A message box will be displayed, saying that the document is scanned and that it will be displayed in OCR Mode.